PR0801/Salary_Prediction/README.md

 1. Clone/download the repository.
 2. Place the dataset (`Salary_Data.csv`) under the `DATASET/` folder (or update the path accordingly).
 3. Adjust file paths in the script if needed.
-4. Run the main script (e.g., `python model.py` or `python app.py`).
+4. Run the main script (e.g., `python datatrain.py`).
+   * The model will train, print evaluation metrics
+5. Run the app script (e.g.,  'python app.py')

-   * The model will train, print evaluation metrics, and start the Flask web server (e.g., at `http://127.0.0.1:5000`).
+   * This will start the Flask web server (e.g., at `http://127.0.0.1:5000`).
 5. Navigate to the home page to see the visualisations and use the prediction form.
 6. For prediction via API: send a POST request to `/predict` endpoint with JSON payload: